 6. The visitor pattern is just one way to implement AST-like data structures.
 A number of language features not present in Java can impact how easy it is to write tree structures and operations on them.
-For example, ML datatypes and pattern matching offer a different with their own set of tradeoffs, and there are others as well.
+For example, ML datatypes and pattern matching offer a different idiom with its own set of tradeoffs, and there are others as well.